 - Dan-Bunkering’s press release should have stated ‘delivery document’ instead of ‘BDR’.
 Furthermore, we can inform you that none of Dan-Bunkering’s delivery documents name Syria as the end destination, the company’s attorney Peter Appel wrote.

-According to Trond Solvang, a professor at the Scandinavian Institute of Maritime Law at
+According to Trond Solvang, a professor at the Scandinavian Institute of Maritime Law at Oslo University with 23 years of experience as a shipping lawyer, ‘delivery documents’ is not a common term in the maritime industry.

 - To me, ‘delivery documents’ is not a clear-cut term.
 In the maritime industry you typically use load documents such as the bill of lading, which contains information about the quality of the cargo, the quantity, origin and destination, among other things.
 Normally these documents are not referred to as delivery documents, said Trond Solvang.